MCT-master/mct-master.github.io/README.md

 ## 4. Tables

-There are three ways you can add tables to your blog post. let's explore the three alternative ways to generate this table:
+There are three ways to embed tables to your blog post. let's explore all three alternatives to generate this table:

 <table>
   <tr>